 Course Format: The material in this course will be presented primarily in class lectures and discussion.
 Lecture material and supplementary readings will have some overlap, but will not be replications of each other.
 Some lecture material will not be covered in the readings and vice versa.
-You will be responsible for lecture material not covered in the readings, but you will not be responsible for reading material not covered in the readings, but you will not be responsible for reading material not covered in the lecture.
-As the name suggests, the supplementary material is meant to supplement the lecture material.
+You will be responsible for lecture material not covered in the readings, but you will not be responsible for reading material not covered in the lecture.
+As the name suggests, the supplementary material is meant to supplement your learning of the lecture material.
 It is intended to give a bit more depth and an alternate explanation of the material, should you need it.
 In addition, discussions of the material during lecture will be more fruitful if you have at least a general understanding of the material beforehand, helping you to ultimately comprehend and retain the material.

 Grading: Grading will be based on the combined scores of three quizzes (10% total) and four exams (22.5% each, 90% total).
 Letter grades will be determined as follows: A (90 - 100% of total possible points), B (80 - 89%), C (70 - 79%), D (60 - 69%), F (0 -60%).
-However, the instructors reserve the right to relax (but not stiffen) this criterion, depending on the actual distribution of grades.
+However, the instructor reserves the right to relax (but not stiffen) this criterion, depending on the actual distribution of grades.